 We highlighted the information on the quality of all trials (published and unpublished) using criteria from the U.S. Preventive Services Task Force (USPSTF) in Appendix Table D4.
 The trials of lasmiditan, rimegepant and ubrogepant had comparable arms at baseline, did not have differential attrition, were patient and physician/investigator blinded, had clear definitions of intervention and outcomes, and used an intent-to-treat analysis or a modified version.
-As such, we rated all three lasmiditan trials, the three published rimegepant trials, and one published ubrogepant trial to be of good quality.
-We did not assign an overall quality rating to the unpublished trials (one rimegepant trial [Study 301] and two ubrogepant trials [ACHIEVE I & II]) obtained from grey literature sources (i.e. conference proceedings).
+As such, we rated all three lasmiditan trials, the three published rimegepant trials, and all three ubrogepant trials to be of good quality.
+We did not assign an overall quality rating to the unpublished rimegepant trial (Study 301) obtained from grey literature sources (i.e. conference proceedings).

-The triptan trials had ratings of good (18 trials) or fair (3 trials).
+The triptan trials had ratings of good (19 trials) or fair (4 trials).
 Reasons for lower ratings include a lack of clear reporting on the comparability of the arms at baseline or the use of per-protocol as the primary method of analysis.
 Detailed information on the ratings can be found in Appendix Tables D4.